fibo/arithmetica/README.md

 ## Operators

-Every operator imported from `arithmetica/float` has the same signature as its corresponding operator, but of course with type `Float` instead of a `Rational`.
+Every operator imported from `arithmetica/float` has the same signature as its homonym operator imported from `arithmetica`, but of course with type `Float` instead of a `Rational` in its signature.

 ### eq